Dirichlet series

 where s is complex, and $a_n$ is a complex sequence.
 It is a special case of general Dirichlet series.

 Dirichlet series play a variety of important roles in analytic number theory.
 The most usually seen definition of the Riemann zeta function is a Dirichlet series, as are the Dirichlet L-functions.
+Specifically, the Riemann zeta function ζ(s) is the Dirichlet series of the constant unit function u(n), namely:

+where D(u, s) denotes the Dirichlet series of u(n).

 It is conjectured that the Selberg class of series obeys the generalized Riemann hypothesis.
 The series is named in honor of Peter Gustav Lejeune Dirichlet.

 Combinatorial importance

 Dirichlet series can be used as generating series for counting weighted sets of objects with respect to a weight which is combined multiplicatively when taking Cartesian products.

 Suppose that A is a set with a function w: A → N assigning a weight to each of the elements of A, and suppose additionally that the fibre over any natural number under that weight is a finite set.
 (We call such an arrangement (A,w) a weighted set.)
 Suppose additionally that an is the number of elements of A with weight n.
 Then we define the formal Dirichlet generating series for A with respect to w as follows:

 Note that if A and B are disjoint subsets of some weighted set (U, w), then the Dirichlet series for their (disjoint) union is equal to the sum of their Dirichlet series: